perymimon/react-anime-manager/README.md

 ## Welcome to React Anime Manager
-React-Anime-Manager is a hook approaches npm module for React that try to give developer easy way to add animation to JSX that directly reflected by data changed.
+React-Anime-Manager is a hook approach npm module for React that tries to give developers an easy way to add animation to JSX that is directly reflected by data changed.

-Like, for example, when a datum disappears from a array like.
+For example, when a datum disappears from an array-like.
-If you not saved the previous array you not have any clue that some datum  are dispear to create the missing JSX from.
+If you did not save the previous array you do not have any clue that some data are missing to create the missing JSX.
-So you can't attach a animation "disapear" on anything.
+So you can't attach an animation "disappear" on anything.

 If you have saved the previous array you still need to effectively compare it to the current array to find what out...
-That what the module try to solve. give you, the developer, meta data about what happened to `array of objects` or `one object` over updates
+That is what the module tries to solve. give you, the developer, metadata about what happened to `array of objects` or `one object` over updates

-The solution is un-opinionated about which methods actually used for the animation as long as it has some sort of way to tell when animation complete.
+The solution is un-opinionated about which methods actually used for the animation as long as it has some sort of way to tell when animation is complete.

-The module writed in one file with no dependency other than React, for security and prformance. about ~250 lines of code so it should be pretty easy to fork, expand and share it back.
+The module is written in one file with no dependency other than React, for security and performance.
+About ~250 lines of code. so it should be pretty easy to fork, expand and share it back.

-show me the code!
+Show me the code!
  [![Storybook](https://cdn.jsdelivr.net/gh/storybookjs/brand@master/badge/badge-storybook.svg)](https://perymimon.github.io/React-Anime-Manager) Tests Exmaples

-Add a star ⭐ to Github project if you like it.
+Add a star ⭐ to the Github project if you like it.

 # Features